Wellabe Logo

 Embrace technology

-If family lives too far away for frequent hugs, try calling, texting, and video chatting with them to help you feel less alone.
+If family lives too far away for frequent hugs, you may need to find other ways to reduce loneliness.
+Try calling, texting, and video chatting with them.
 If possible, schedule the virtual meet-ups to give you something to look forward to during the week.

 Join in